Brian Hubbell: Economic and other political positions

 In 2020 during the COVID-19 pandemic, Hubbell was appointed to serve on Governor Janet Mills' Economic Recovery Committee charged with planning the rebuilding of Maine's economy.

 In addition to his sponsorship of bills focused on education, Hubbell has co-sponsored numerous bonds supporting expanded capacity for scientific research and development in Maine.
 Hubbell serves on the Maine Economic Growth Council of the Maine Development Foundation.
 In 2017, Hubbell co-sponsored a bill to reverse scheduled increases in the tipped minimum wage; the minimum wage increase was passed via a citizen's initiative in November 2016.

 In 2016, following a series of racially charged remarks from Governor LePage, Hubbell called for LePage's resignation.

 Personal

-In 2021, Hubbell was nominated by Governor Mills and confirmed by the Maine legislature to serve on the board of the Maine State Housing Authority.
+In 2021, Hubbell was nominated by Governor Janet Mills and confirmed by the Maine legislature to serve on the board of the Maine State Housing Authority.

 Hubbell is a self-employed construction project manager, with experience primarily in public and commercial buildings, augmented by passive solar residential designs.

 From 1998 through 2008, Hubbell served on the editorial board of the Beloit Poetry Journal.
 He is the author of a novel, Seeing Lily.